Mikejo5000/vsts-docs-pr/docs/public/glossary-public.md

 ## Anonymous User

 An unauthenticated user of a project.
-The user is visiting a project and has not signed in to an Azure CodeX account.
+The user is visiting a project and has not signed in to an account.

 ## Basic or premium user

-An authenticated user of a project who was granted membership to an Azure CodeX account as a Basic User (or Premium user in Premium accounts).
+An authenticated user of a project who was granted membership to an account as a Basic User (or Premium user in Premium accounts).

 ## Non-member User